Blog Layout

 The brain can adapt

 The brain is incredibly adaptable and can work with the sound signals it is given.
 Although it takes time for the brain to adjust to changes (such as new hearing aids), there is the potential for new technology to “work better” over time.
-Proper fitting and use of hearing aids leverages your brain’s amazing gift of adaptability.
+Proper fitting and use of hearing aids leverages your brain’s amazing gift of adaptability to help you hear better.

 If you don’t use it, you lose it